High School Timeline

 In Spring

-• Decide on college or university you will attend this fall.
-Make sure you’ve received admissions and financial aid award letters, and notify choice college.
+• Decide on college or university you will attend in the fall.
+Make sure you’ve received admissions and financial aid award letters and notify choice college.
+The deadline for most colleges is May 1, known as College Decision Day.
+Let colleges know if you are declining an offer.

 • Estimate college costs and your sources of financial aid.
 If aid sources don’t meet estimated expenses for the upcoming year, check loan opportunities.